tomordonez/learning/python-vsc/README.md

   * You can also update the name of the config file.
 This name is shown on the Run/Debug interface, on the drop down config file to run.
     * `"name": "Python: __main__.py"`

+**Adding multiple configurations**

+VSC supports only one `launch.json` as explained in this stackoverflow [link](https://stackoverflow.com/a/30289979).
+You can add multiple configurations to one file.

+* In the current debug config.
+Add configuration.
+Select Python File
+* Change the name and program path

 **Breakpoint**

 * Similar to IntelliJ/PyCharm, click on the gutter.